 What is NAD+ ?

 NAD (Nicotinamide adenine dinucleotide) is a vital coenzyme that is essential to cellular function.
-It facilitates in the transfer of energy within cells along with a host of other metabolic functions.
+It facilitates the transfer of energy within cells and is important in a host of other metabolic functions.

 What is the difference between B vitamins and NAD+?

 Vitamins are organic compounds that the body needs to function.
 There are many forms of vitamin B, each chemically unique with different essential roles in the body.
 Vitamin B3, specifically, is a precursor to NAD+.

 No. Niacin is another name for Vitamin B3.
 Vitamin B3 consists of 3 separate organic compounds: nicotinic acid, or NA, nicotinamide, or Nam, and nicotinamide riboside, or NR.
 All three of these components are eventually converted to NAD+ and for this reason are considered NAD+ precursors.

 NAD+ is an essential component of the citric acid cycle (or Krebs cycle), a cellular process that produces energy for every cell in the body.
 It participates in energy production by interacting with oxygen in mitochondria to produce the fuel the body needs to function: a protein called ATP.
 NAD+ is also an essential cofactor of key enzymes called sirtuins that are regulators of genes thought to be important with regards to the lifespan of cells.

 NAD+ has been reported to be beneficial with regards to :

 strengthen hair, nails and skin

 slowing the aging process